A City with a Rich History

 The facilities and opportunities available in Delhi have attracted Indians from far-flung corners of the country, making it a melting pot of sorts.
 The presence of diplomatic and trade missions, a large number of multinational companies and foreign investors and an influx of visiting professionals have given the city a cosmopolitan air.

 The city is currently gearing up to transform itself into a world-class city in time for the Commonwealth Games to be held in October 2010.
 Recent developments have resulted in a much-improved infrastructure with new roads, flyovers, bridges, healthcare facilities, sanitation, High Capacity Buses, hotels and townships.

-New Delhi is the second largest city and the second largest-metropolitan area in India.
-Bordered by Haryana State in the East and by Uttar Pradesh State across the river Yamuna, New Delhi is located approximately 213 to 305 m above the sea level.
+New Delhi is the second-largest city and the second-largest metropolitan area in India.
+Bordered by Haryana State in the East and by Uttar Pradesh State across the river Yamuna, New Delhi is located approximately 213 to 305 m above sea level.

 The National Capital Territory (NCT) of Delhi stretches over an area of 1483 sq km.
 The NCT comprises of the Municipal Corporation of Delhi (MCD); the New Delhi Municipal Committee (NDMC); and the Delhi Cantonment Board (DCB), which are in charge of the civic administration of the city.
 The MCD is one of the largest municipal corporations in the world providing civic amenities.

 Delhi is as flat as a pancake.
 The Yamuna River on the east and the Aravalli Hills that form a wide but low arc across the West are the only geographical features of significance.
 On the west bank is the crowded and congested Old Delhi and, to the south, the broad, tree-lined avenues of New Delhi, built by the British.
 The rest is an endless sprawl of suburbia and slums.